Great tips on

 • Three tablespoons butter

-• Three to four tablespoons cold water more or less*
+• Three to four tablespoons of cold water more or less

-* I say more or less, because freshly ground flour has a much higher moisture content and will require less water, while whole wheat flour you buy in the store might use considerably more.
+I say more or less because freshly ground flour has much higher moisture content and will require less water, while whole wheat flour you buy in the store might use considerably more.
 Add the water gradually, and use your own judgment.
 When it feels soft and pliable, but not too squishy, then you have enough water.

 Roll the dough between the two sheets of parchment.
 When the piece is large enough to cover your pie pan, carefully peel off the top layer of parchment.
 Then lifting up the bottom piece of parchment, turn it upside down and drape it across your pie pan.

 Pat your dough into place and then peel away the remaining piece of parchment paper.
-Pierce the crust with a fork several times to keep it from poufing up during baking.
+Pierce the crust with a fork several times to keep it from puffing up during baking.

 • 1 3/4 cups pumpkin